'Nobody kill anybody': Murder-free weekend urged in Baltimore

 “You just talk to them like they’re your little brother,” she said.

-A professional mediator, neighborhood volunteer and part-time Uber driver -- “Everyone who gets in my car leaves with a flyer and a speech” -- Bridgeford’s own younger brother was gunned down a decade ago in Southwest Baltimore.
+A professional mediator, neighborhood volunteer and part-time Uber driver — “Everyone who gets in my car leaves with a flyer and a speech” — Bridgeford says her younger brother was gunned down a decade ago in Southwest Baltimore.
 His killer was never caught.

 Next month’s ceasefire would prove successful if it deters a single shooting, she said.
-And she figured the movement has already saved a life somewhere.
+And she figures the movement has already saved a life somewhere.

 “Somebody was plotting on this weekend,” she said.
 “Now they’re not going to do it because of a rumbling in their soul.”